Plaistow, Newham: Medieval and Tudor

 Hugh de Balun was a property-owner in the area in the 12th century and belonged to the same family as Hamelin de Balun.
 Known as Balostret in the 1371 Calendar of Inquisitions Miscellaneous, Balaam /'beɪləm/ Street is one of the oldest roads in Plaistow and is probably named after de Balun, though some argue its namesake is in fact a Walter Balame.

 In 1353, Sir Richard de Playz gave the manor of Plaistow to the abbot of Stratford-Langthorne.
 When this abbey was dissolved the manor was appropriated by the Crown, and granted to Sir Roger Cholmeley in 1553.

 18th century

-Daniel Defoe's 1724 work "Tour of the Eastern Counties" (part of his A Tour Thro' the Whole Island of Great Britain) mentions Plaistow as a town in which there had been much new building as well as repairs to existing houses since the Glorious Revolution.
-Plaistow is connected with the legend of notorious highwayman Dick Turpin (born 1705; executed 1739).
+Daniel Defoe's 1724 work Tour of the Eastern Counties (Note: It is part of his A Tour Thro' the Whole Island of Great Britain.) mentions Plaistow as a town in which there had been much new building as well as repairs to existing houses since the Glorious Revolution.
+Plaistow is connected with the legend of notorious highwayman Dick Turpin.
+(Note: Born 1705; executed 1739.)
 Several stories state that among Turpin's first crimes was the theft of two oxen from his employer, a Mr Giles of Plaistow, in 1730.
-Turpin is also alleged to have run a smuggling gang that operated between Plaistow and Southend.
+Turpin is also alleged to have run a smuggling gang that operated between Plaistow and Southend-on-Sea.